The location where Paola Illera's body was found

 Roughly 3 miles away.

-Crime Location in Harlem, New York, United States
+Crime Location in Harlem, New York

 The apartment building where John Lennon was shot dead